Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 You can use the ```Replicated``` UPROPERTY specifier to mark variables for replication.
 If you use the ```ReplicatedUsing``` specifier, this allows you to setup a **RepNotify** which is a function that is called when replicated information is received.

+## Net Debugging
+- add UnrealEditor-Engine!GPlayInEditorContextString to watch to see if code is executing on server or client.

 ## RPCS